TeamRizu/outfox-wiki/content/dev/mode-support/txt-support.md

 This can be most image formats, or a video, but remember the limitations, video covers may not work on other karaoke simulations.

+These are usually square in Karaoke, and we will use a theme which uses square covers to ensure compatibility with already created content.

 In _Project OutFox_ we call these files _banners_.

 ---